tursodatabase/turso-docs/tutorials/get-started-turso-cli/step-03-create-database.md

 the following (with replacements for the parts that may vary):

 ```
+Created group default at [your location] in 9 seconds.
-Created database my-db in [Your Location] in [xx] seconds.
+Created database my-db at group default in 6 seconds.

-You can start an interactive SQL shell with:
+Start an interactive SQL shell with:

    turso db shell my-db

 To see information about the database, including a connection URL, run:

    turso db show my-db

+To get an authentication token for the database, run:

+   turso db tokens create my-db
 ```

 :::note